 On March 31, 2016, the University of Calgary received a great donation: Universal Music Canada (UMC) donated the entire archive of the historically important music label EMI Music Canada to the University.
 The school’s partnership with Canada’s National Music Center guarantees that the archive will be publicly accessible for the celebration and education of music.
+This article digs a little deeper into what happens when the University of Calgary gets the EMI Music Canada Archive.

 Universal Music Canada (UMC) donated the EMI Music Canada’s archive to the Libraries and Cultural Resources Center f the University.
 The University partnered with NMC (the